rahmeen982/codealpha_tasks/README.md

 - Use web scraping techniques to collect product data (books).
 - Gather data across multiple pages of the website.
-- Save the collected data into structured CSV and Excel files.
+- Save the collected data into  Excel files.

 ---